dwahdany/git-migration/README.md

 # Git Repository Migration Tool

 This script helps migrate Git repositories from one remote (e.g., GitLab) to new private GitHub repositories.
+The repositories must be cloned locally.
 It creates new private repositories on GitHub and updates the remote URLs of existing repositories.

 ## Prerequisites